slightlynybbled/subdue/docs/docs/installation.md

 # DC Power Supplies

-Currently, the Agilent N5700 series and the Aim TTi CPX400SP are fully supported within the AMS Test Suite.
+Currently, the Agilent N5700 series and the Aim TTi CPX400SP are fully supported within the Subdue.
 The user must install the appropriate drivers for the hardware.

 ## N5700 Drivers